nevoit/Real-Time-Event-Prediction/README.md

 # Real-Time Event Prediction
 <a name="readme-top"></a>

-This repository includes implementation of our studies that propose novel methods for real-time event prediction for heterogeneous multivariate temporal data (time series, instantaneous events, and time intervals).
+This repository includes implementation of my research that propose novel methods for real-time event prediction for heterogeneous multivariate temporal data (time series, instantaneous events, and time intervals).

 In the animation below, V1 and V2 are time series, V3 represents instantaneous events, and V4 represents time intervals.
-The animation shows that the probability of experiencing an event of interest (heart attack here) increases over time (tc represents the current time), while the estimated time to event decreases.

 ![Real-Time Event Prediction](figures/hetro_event_pred.gif)
+_Figure 1: The animation shows that the probability of experiencing an event of interest (heart attack in this example) increases over time (tc represents the current time), while the estimated time to event decreases._

 <!-- TABLE OF CONTENTS -->
 <details>